uplinkhq/docs/docs/freelancers/working-with-a-client.md

 You will most likely submit a timesheet at the end of each month, and the recruiter will pay you the previously agreed upon hourly/daily rate once the timesheet has been confirmed by the end customer.

-You do not need to forward the invoice to us, since no commission has to be paid for middleman jobs.
+You do not need to forward the invoice to us, since no commission has to be paid for recruiter jobs.